tu-darmstadt-ros-pkg/teamhector.de/_robots/ec_swift.md

 firstUsed: 2024
 image: ec_swift.png
 ---
-The emergenCITY Swift is used for the research of autonomous assistance functions for urban search and rescue robots as part of the [emergenCITY research center](https://www.emergencity.de/).
+The emergenCITY Swift is used for research on autonomous assistance functions for urban search and rescue robots as part of the [emergenCITY research center](https://www.emergencity.de/).
-To enable fast exploration in urban environments, the base platform is equipped with rubber wheels.
-Its small frame and indepently controlled wheels, which allow turning on the spot, facilitate deployment in constraint areas.
+Designed for fast exploration in urban environments, it features a compact base platform with rubber wheels and independently driven motors, allowing agile movement and turning on the spot in confined areas.

-On the small-sized wheeled base, the emergenCITY Swift carries a autonomy box developed by Team Hector equipped with a fixed  2 lidars to create 3D point clouds and two RGB-D cameras with overlapping fields of view.
-It additionaly features 3 thermal camers in the front, left and right to enable victim search in its sorroundings.
+Mounted on the small wheeled base, the autonomy box developed by Team Hector integrates two LiDARs for 3D mapping, two RGB-D cameras with overlapping fields of view, and three thermal cameras (front, left, right) for victim detection.

-The robot was successfully deployed during Enrich 2025, exploring a nuclear power plant and locating radiation sources.
-The combination of high mobility, various sensing capabilities, and advanced algorithms enables state-of-the-art research of mapping & exploration approaches.
+The robot was successfully deployed during ENRICH 2025, where it explored a nuclear power plant and located radiation sources.